 How to Reset Windows 7 Password on VAIO Laptop [Safely, Quickly]

 Forgetting Windows 7 administrator password has happened to all of us at one time or another, and this makes it impossible to log into Windows.
-Instead of taking the PC to service center and reverting it back to its original factory settings, there are other alternatives to get you back without data loss on your machine.
-Today, we're going to discussion about how to reset the lost password of Windows 7 on your VAIO laptop.
+Instead of taking the PC to service center and reverting it back to its original factory settings, there are other ways to get you back on your machine.
+Today, we'll discussion about how to reset the lost password of Windows 7 on a VAIO laptop.

 Microsoft Windows 7offers a built-in option in User Account settings under Control Panel to create a password reset disk in case of your Windows 7 password lost on VAIO and other PCs.
-If your login password is ever forgotten, even if it has been changed since you made the disk, you can insert the disk into your computer USB port and follow the instructions to reset the password.
+If your login password is ever forgotten, even if it has been changed since you made the disk, you can insert the disk into your computer USB port and follow this guide to reset the password.

 The problem is that if you don't have such a Windows 7 password reset disk created before the password is lost on your VAIO computer, this option is not for you.
 What are we going to do?
-Oh well, it doesn't really matter if you don't have a reset disk.
-The fact is that there is a host of tools out there capable of creating a Windows 7 password recovery disk, or reset disk to unlock your VAIO computer in question.
+Oh well, it doesn't really matter.
+The fact is that there is a host of tools out there capable of creating a Windows 7 password recovery or reset disk to unlock your VAIO computer in question.

 Spowersoft Windows Password Reset is what we'll use for such kind of jobs.
 It's a simple and efficient utility that allows you to reset Windows 7 admin & user account password on VAIO computer quickly in a safe way.
-It comes with three editions (comparison here) and works for other versions of Windows — that is, for Windows XP, Vista, 8, 10, and Windows Servers: 2000, 2003, 2008, 2012.
+It comes with three editions (comparison here) and works for other versions of Windows — that is, for Windows XP, Vista, 8, 10, and Windows Servers 2003, 2008, 2012.
 What's more, it provides a useful feature to create a new account with administrator privileges, and delete unwanted accounts on the computer.

 Step 1: Run the application and create a password reset disk on USB drive/ CD/ DVD